winthegame/slack-bot-copy/README.md

 That's it!
 This is useful for

-1. moving conversations from one channel
+1. moving conversations from one channel to another
-2. alerting folks in another channel that they might be interested in the conversation in your channel.
+2. alerting folks in another channel that they might want to join the conversation in your channel.